nnset/iot-cloud-connector/README.md

 		"localhost", "8080", "tcp", "", "",
 	)

-    // A default Status REST API will be available at localhost:9090 s := servers.NewCloudConnector(
+    // A default REST API will be available at localhost:9090 s := servers.NewCloudConnector(
 		"localhost", "9090", "tcp", log, connectionsHandler, nil,
 	)